 This instance tears apart their friendship and lives forever.
 Shauna finds the horrifying clues that uncover Mary Worth’s legacy, but will they be able to save them from Mary?
-A haunting story that keeps a horror lover hooked till the end.
+This haunting story for teens can keep a horror lover hooked till the end.

 Why Trust MomJunction?

 Wedesto Chirhah is an English literature graduate and an avid reader.
-He combines his love for literature and vast knowledge of books to develop informative and objective book review lists.
+He combines his love for literature and vast knowledge of books to compile informative and objective book review lists.
 In this article, he has reviewed the best scary books for teens.
-He has also included a detailed buying guide to help prospective buyers make the right decision.
+He has compiled these books after critical evaluation of various factors to help prospective buyers make the right decision.
 These horror books are age-appropriate and will keep your teens hooked.